cynthiacrn/zammad-technical-test/technical-test-notes.md

 - `DashboardGrid`: I introduced this component to manage the overall dashboard layout using a bento-style grid, enabling flexible and clean placement of widgets.

 This structure improves maintainability and reuse across the dashboard.

+## Testing

+To support frontend testing, I added mock utilities for the `recentlyCreatedTickets` GraphQL query.
+These mocks will be used to simulate server responses during component and integration tests, ensuring the widget can be tested independently of backend dependencies.
+They can be found at:

+`app/frontend/apps/desktop/entities/ticket/graphql/queries/ticketsRecentlyCreated.mocks.ts`